 Chateau La Nerthe Clos de Beauvenir is made from a blend of 60% Roussanne and 40% Clairette.
 Clos de Beauvenir is only produced in select vintages.
 The production is always quite small.
 The estate never makes over 250 cases of the special white wine.

-Serving and Decanting Chateau La Nerthe with Wine, Food Pairing Tips
+Serving Chateau La Nerthe with Wine, Food Pairing Tips